• Home

 Some paint cans will come with metal clips around the top – this is really common when you’ve ordered paint or stain online!

-These little metal clips are a little annoying but, thankfully, they’re very easy to remove with the same tool you’re already using – a flat head screwdriver!
+These little metal clips are a little annoying, I’ll admit.
+But, thankfully, they’re very easy to remove with the same tool you’re already using – a flat head screwdriver!

-All you need to do is press the end of the flat head screwdriver into any gap you can see between the clips and the can and gently move the screwdriver handle up and down until they pop off!
+All you need to do is press the end of the flat head screwdriver into any gap you can see between the clips and the can.
+Then, gently move the screwdriver handle up and down until they pop off!

 how do you close a paint can?